evansibok/super-duper-articles/002-RN-Typescript-Starter/rn-typescript-starter.md

 ## Finalize configuration
 If you look at the project structure image above, you would see that we have a `tsconfig.json` file.
 This is the file where our typescript configurations live in.

-Before we proceed to running our app, we will have to add custom path mappings for our project to make it easier for folder access and navigation.
+Before we proceed to run our app, we will have to add custom path mappings for our project to make it easier for folder access and navigation.

 To do this:
 1. Open the `tsconfig.json` file, find the lines of code that look like these that have been commented out: